nestordemeure/nestordemeure.github.io/content/writing/guides/ideas.md

 ## How do you get good ideas?

-I do not think that you can make a habit of producing good ideas but, if you produce enough ideas, you *will* end up producing at least a few good ones, it is only a matter of time{{% sn %}}My rule-of-thumb when doing research is that a tenth of my ideas are good and a tenth of those good ideas are novel.{{% /sn %}}.
+I do not think that you can make a habit of producing good ideas but, if you produce enough ideas, you *will* end up producing at least a few good ones, it is only a matter of time[^1].
 Now, how do you produce ideas?

+[^1]: My rule-of-thumb when doing research is that a tenth of my ideas are good and a tenth of those good ideas are novel.

 ## How do you get ideas?